 Like all other things, batteries don’t last forever.
 However, there are ways and things you can do to prolong its life.
 You don’t have to be a software or hardware engineer to undertake the simple steps required to maintain your battery’s health.
 Below are some of the simple points you can apply to your settings:

 Your Laptop screen is among the biggest consumers of battery.
-Adjusting your brightness to a minimum, especially when you are on battery power, will extend the battery life and save you from charging your laptop several times, which impacts the life of the battery.
+Adjusting your brightness to a minimum, especially when you are on battery power, will extend the battery life and save you from charging your laptop several times, which impacts the battery’s life.

 Enable battery saver mode

 Power saver mode can conserve battery power, especially when you are out and there is no power socket around you to the plugin.
-It might restrict some applications, but with less background activity, you can work longer on battery.
+It might restrict some applications, but you can work longer on the battery with less background activity.
 You can also use the sleep and hibernate settings to conserve your battery.

 Disable Wi-Fi and Bluetooth

 Some features use up a lot of battery power, and thus, it is best to turn them off if needed.
-If Wi-Fi and Bluetooth features are not necessary for your work session, it is better to turn them off.
+For example, if Wi-Fi and Bluetooth features are unnecessary for your work session, it is better to turn them off.
 This will provide you with more battery backup and extend your battery life.

 It is better to keep your Laptop on airplane mode if you are not accessing the internet.
 It saves a lot more of your Laptop’s battery than you will notice.